 21. Public Holidays and Picnic Day

-- 21.1 The following days are observed as public holidays:
+Public Holidays 21.1 The following days are observed as public holidays:

-- (a) New Year's Day
+(a) New Year's Day

-- (b) Australia Day
+(b) Australia Day

-- (c) Good Friday
+(c) Good Friday

-- (d) Easter Saturday
+(d) Easter Saturday

-- (e) Easter Monday
+(e) Easter Monday

-- (f) Anzac Day
+(f) Anzac Day

-- (g) Queen's Birthday
+(g) Queen's Birthday

-- (h) Labour Day
+(h) Labour Day

-- (i) Christmas Day
+(i) Christmas Day

-- (j) Boxing Day
+(j) Boxing Day

-- (k) Picnic Day (the last Monday in November)
+(k) Picnic Day (the last Monday in November)

-- (I) other proclaimed holidays observed throughout New South Wales.
+(I) other proclaimed holidays observed throughout New South Wales.

 What is a day worker entitled to?
 21.2 A day worker is entitled to public holidays without loss of ordinary pay if the employee is not absent without approval on the working day before and after the public holiday.

-What is a shift worker entitled to?

-21.3 A shift worker is:
+What is a shift 21.3 A shift worker is:

-- (a) paid for public holidays in accordance with clause 10, Shift Work; and - (b) not entitled to be paid if absent without approval when the shift worker's normally rostered shift falls on a public holiday.
+worker entitled to? (a) paid for public holidays in accordance with clause 10, Shift Work; and

+(b) not entitled to be paid if absent without approval when the shift worker's normally rostered shift falls on a public holiday.

-Are public holidays paid during a period of absence?
+Are public holidays paid 21.4 An employee who is entitled to payment for a public holiday is paid at single time when the public holiday occurs during a period of:

-- 21.4 An employee who is entitled to payment for a public holiday is paid at single time when the public holiday occurs during a period of: - (a) approved leave without pay not exceeding 20 consecutive days or shifts - (b) approved sick leave without pay.
+An employee who is entitled to payment for a public holiday is paid at single time when the public holiday occurs during a period of: 21.4 during a period of absence?

+- (a) approved leave without pay not exceeding 20 consecutive days or shifts - (b) approved sick leave without pay.